-Members of staff should never allow students to have access to their personal mobile phone numbers or to their personal email addresses.
+• It is strongly recommended that members of staff not allow students to have access to their personal mobile phone numbers or to their personal email addresses.
 If contact via mobile phone is necessary eg on a school trip, a mobile phone (or a SIM card) provided by the school should be used.
 All electronic communications with pupils should be via the official school e-mailing system or educational apps such as Google Classroom, Class Dojos, Seesaw....
 Further guidelines regarding the use of mobile phones are provided in the Mobile Phone Policy (Appendix 1).

 Social Networking Sites present particular difficulties for staff in all schools.
 In an ideal world, for their own protection, no member of staff would have a Facebook or other such site but, since this is an unlikely scenario, great care must be taken to ensure that appropriate boundaries are maintained between staff and students in this arena, as in all others.
-Staff members are not to communicate with pupils via social networking sites.
+It is strongly recommended that no member of our staff communicate with pupils via social networking sites.
 Information directly related to the school community should never be posted on personal social networking sites.
 Staff should also be mindful of content attributable to them, posted on others' sites (eg. friends and family) who may not have the privacy settings recommended.
 Staff should only use the internet within school for class or school purposes.
-Typically, staff should not be 'friends' with or 'follow' school parents on social media, except in the circumstance of a previous personal relationship prior to their child attending BBB.
+Staff should not be 'friends' with or 'follow' school parents on social media, except in the circumstance of a previous personal relationship prior to their child attending BBB.